 Alberta’s Recovery Plan is a bold, ambitious long-term strategy to build, diversify, and create tens of thousands of jobs now.
 By building schools, roads and other core infrastructure we are benefiting our communities.
 By diversifying our economy and attracting investment with Canada’s most competitive tax environment, we are putting Alberta on a path for a generation of growth.
 Alberta came together to save lives by flattening the curve and now we must do the same to save livelihoods, grow and thrive.

-- Tsuut’ina Trail will connect Highway 8 and Macleod Trail and includes 47 bridges and 14 interchanges.
+- The Southwest Calgary Ring Road, including the newly opened Tsuut’ina Trail, will connect Highway 8 and Macleod Trail and includes 47 bridges and 14 interchanges.

-- The opening of this section of Tsuut’ina Trail will reduce the distance from the Sarcee-Glenmore corner to the corner of Anderson Road and 37 Street SW (general location of the TTN Administration Building) from 13.4 kilometres (via Glenmore Trail and 14 Street SW) to 6.8 kilometres via Tsuut’ina Trail.
+- The opening of this section of the road will reduce the distance from the Sarcee-Glenmore corner to the corner of Anderson Road and 37 Street SW (general location of the TTN Administration Building) from 13.4 kilometres (via Glenmore Trail and 14 Street SW) to 6.8 kilometres via Tsuut’ina Trail.

 - 15 million cubic metres of earth has been excavated to date; this is equivalent to the height and length of a 550-storey Canadian Football League field.